2023 Chinese balloon incident: Size, propulsion, and payload

 The balloon carried an underslung payload described as a "technology bay" estimated to be the size of "two or three school buses" and was powered by sixteen solar arrays mounted on the payload.
 The balloon was 200 feet tall according to U.S. General Glen D. VanHerck.
 AI startup Synthetaic, using image data from Planet Labs spacecraft, reported the balloon's diameter as 148 ft.
 USNORTHCOM and NORAD Commander, General Glen VanHerck, estimated the payload weighed more than 2000 lbs.

+The Chinese balloon was a superpressure balloon similar to earlier NASA designs, where the volume of the balloon is kept relatively constant in the face of changes in ambient pressure outside the balloon, and the temperature of the contained lifting gas.
+This allows better altitude control and much longer endurance compared to the more common variable-volume balloon design.

 National Security Council spokesman Admiral John Kirby said the craft had a propeller and could be maneuvered.
 U.S. officials told foreign diplomats in Beijing that the craft had rudders and propellers.
 A Chinese Foreign Ministry spokesperson said it had "limited self-steering capability".

 The U.S. Department of Defense said the balloon did not present a military or physical threat to people on the ground while it remained in the air, and that shooting it down over water would be safer and increased the opportunity to study the wreckage for intelligence purposes.

 Citing a PLA procurement portal, a U.S. official said that the balloon was manufactured by a civilian Chinese defense contractor.

+Further analysis revealed a number of foreign origin parts including an Iridium Communications 9602 satellite communication unit and parts from Texas Instruments, Omega Engineering, Amphenol, onsemi, and STMicroelectronics.